syncfusion-content/uwp-docs/uwp/Tile-View/Populating-Items.md

 {% endtabs %}

-Tile view items need a template to render so `SfTileView` control is populated as follows:
+Tile view items need a template to render so `UWP Tile View` control is populated as follows:

 ![Populating-Items-img3](Populating-Items-images/Populating-Items-img3.jpeg)

 ### Setting content for items

-Template for tile view items can be set using the `ItemTemplate` property.
+Template for UWP Tile View items can be set using the `ItemTemplate` property.
 ItemTemplate helps to decorate the item with visual elements.
 At this point, the control is populated with a list of employees.
 The class Employee has two properties, Name and Description.
 In this case, control is set to display content based on Name:

 {% tabs %}